at International Literature Festival Dublin

 Discussing the breath of possibilities and bright ideas in literature event and project creation at home and abroad.
 The panel will cover the hows and whys of cross-arts collaborations between literature and other art forms.
 Expect your imagination to be stretched and to come away with new ideas percolating in the back of your mind.

-Confirmed: Martin Colthorpe (Director of ILFDublin), Ruth McGowan (Director of Dublin Fringe Festival), Dani Gill (writer, producer, and Lit Audience Dev Officer for Words Ireland), more panellists tbc.
+Confirmed: Ruth McGowan (director of Dublin Fringe Festival), Dani Gill (writer, producer, and Lit Audience Dev Officer for Words Ireland), Sarah Webb (children lit. programmer and writer).
+Chaired by Martin Colthorpe (Director of ILFDublin)

 1.15pm | BREAK FOR LUNCH